The Maine Coon body shape is one of the most elegant in the cat world.

 Maine Coon Eye Shape

-The eyes of a Maine Coon cat are slightly oval, yet when the cat completely opens its eyes, they may appear round.
+The eyes of a Maine Coon cat are slightly oval, yet when the cat completely opens its eyes, it may appear round.

 When it comes to Maine Coon eyes vs normal cats, the eyes of Maine Coons are somewhat oblique compared to normal cats because the outer edge of the eyes points toward the base of the ears.